cloudspannerecosystem/spanner-bench/README.md

 ## Notes

-* spanner-query-benchmark runs the query planner and the query to display query execution stats.
+* The tool runs the query planner and the query to display query execution stats.
 * The "scanned rows" is the most useful metric, others might be noisy and inconsistent.
-* It currently doesn't support timestamp-bound queries but it's in the roadmap.
+* The tool currently doesn't support timestamp-bound queries but it's in the roadmap.
+* The tool currently doesn't allow to use a specified index when querying.
+It will be enabled if requested by the users.

 ## Disclaimer